obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 **Grouping rules** will add a `data-task-group-by` attribute to the query container, e.g. `data-task-group-by="due,scheduled"`.

+## Custom Statuses

+Task statuses are represented by a few data attributes, all set on the `task-list-item` `LI` element:

+- `data-task` contains the *status symbol*, e.g. "" for a regular TODO, "x" for a regular DONE, or any other symbols that you use.
+- `data-task-status-type` contains the *status type*, e.g. "TODO", "DONE", "IN_PROGRESS".
+- `data-task-status-name` contains the *status name*, e.g. "Todo", "Done", "In Progress".

+These attributes can be used to style tasks according to their status, with the status type being the preferred selector in most cases.

 ## More Classes

 The following additional components have the following classes: